 Intumescent paint is a key asset for passive fire protection.
 By protecting the structural framework, intumescent paint extends the length of time a building can withstand high temperatures.
 This could make the difference between fully evacuating a building, and putting the lives of occupants and firefighters at risk.

-CLM Fireproofing are experts in spray-applied fire protection.
-Our operatives have applied intumescent paint to some of London’s standout buildings, from The Shard to London City Airport.
-Our work ensures that these buildings are protected from fire, in full adherence to health and safety legislation.
-Visit our projects page to view more examples of our work.
+CLM Fireproofing are experts in intumescent fire protection.
+Our operatives have worked on some of London’s standout buildings, from The Shard to Battersea Power Station.
+Our skills and expertise help to ensure that these buildings are fully compliant and protected from fire.
+Visit our projects page for examples of our work.

 How does intumescent paint work?

-The word ‘intumescent’ is derived from the Latin word “tumesco”, meaning expand or swell.
-Intumescent paints or sealants undergo an endothermic process, meaning the materials within the paints expand when exposed to high temperatures.
+Intumescent paints or sealants undergo an endothermic process, causing the materials within the paints to expand when exposed to high temperatures.
 Intumescent coatings are applied to steel frameworks in buildings, offering enhanced fire protection without affecting the steel’s mechanical properties.

-There are several ways to apply intumescent paint, the most common being spray-application as a film coating.
+There are several ways to apply intumescent paint for the purposes of fire protection, the most common being spray-application as a film coating.
 Intumescent paint can be applied to steel, timber and an array of composite materials.
 Some varieties of intumescent paint can be given a decorative finish.
-In this instance, we would engage with the manufacturer to ensure that all the solutions we use are compatible with specific materials.
+In this instance, we would engage with the manufacturer to ensure that all the solutions we use are compatible.

 Under extreme conditions, steel will reach its ‘critical temperature’.
 The exact temperature can vary based on the building design.
 In Britain ‘critical temperature’ is commonly 550°, but has been known to range between 350° – 750°.
 Once this point is reached the steel will begin to lose its nominal integrity and load-bearing capacity.